kaifishr/SciFormer/README.md

 # TODO:

-- Add mask to self-attention
-- Add option to have trainable embedding / mask
 - Make attention fully "in-context"
     - Use activations to create bias terms
     - $b = W_x x$
-- Test if models work for input tensors of variable size.

 # References